-During the next three weeks, boys and girls, fathers and mothers, cousins, nieces and nephews, and grandparents pose in front of the camera with their best clothing, hijabs, hairstyles, and the clothing donated from the remote areas of the world, clothes made of cloths and colors foreign to their lives.
+During the next three weeks, boys and girls, fathers and mothers, cousins, nieces, nephews, and grandparents pose in front of the camera with their best clothing, hijabs, hairstyles, and the clothing donated from the remote areas of the world, made of cloths and colors foreign to their culture.

 Consent to display content from Youtube